 I still have several more stories to wrap up my series on remodeling my mom’s bathroom into a 1940s jewel box.
 But now that I’m back home and slowly recovering from the craziness, I see that the first follow-up in order is to circle round on my first post, which asked, “Could we do a bathroom renovation in 7-10 days?” and make it clear the answer was: “Heck No!”
 Our GOAL was to get the bathroom done in 7-10 days.
 But lest you think I am a genie, that was NOT actually possible.
 While we did go fast — and I took to calling the series my “7-day bathroom renovation” because that was our pie-in-the-sky goal — the renovation most definitely look longer than that.
 If you’re doing a project like this, I would recommend you plan at least a month — and I’ve had other bathroom renovations take much longer…Heck yeah there is more →

-When we remodeled my Mom’s bathroom, we had to work fast.
+Remodeling my mom’s bathroom gave me a chance to put recent learnings into action.
 With some bathroom renovation experience already under my belt — and with the help of Aunt Mary Anne, who is a design whiz — I think we made some great decisions and the bathroom turned out really well.
 But, I also made some “mistakes.”
 Today, I spotlight 9 things that I was really happy with.
-I’ll follow up with a post on some things I learned that could be done better … next time.

 1. Install a timer for your bathroom exhaust fan.
 We added this to both bathrooms — and the love for this little feature is already huge.
 No more forgetting to turn off the bathroom fan and exhausting all your conditioned air into the environment for, like, eight hours (guilty!)
 Note: You need an entire switch area for this timer.
 Heck yeah there is more →